onesky/scala-book/data-types/options.md

 ## Java Compatibility

-In traditional Java applications, or we are required to use some Java-based libraries for our application development.
-Then we are forced to use the value `null` for further computations.
+Sometimes we need to use Java-based libraries for our application development.
+We will fall into some cases that we will be using `null` values provided by the Java-API.

 The `Option` data type has a constructor method for converting a possible `null` value to an `Option`: